Expented/tgdtp/README.md

 ### Parametrs

-You also can use parametrs to make picker more handy.
+You also can use parametrs to make picker more flexible.
 Here is the list of avalibule parametrs:

 - hide
 - min